 In This Issue...

-Dave Ramsey's EntreLeadership: Take Control of Your Day [Dave Ramsey]
+Dave Ramsey's EntreLeadership: Reports That Can Save Your Company [Dave Ramsey]

 Planning For Profit: Workshops locations available [Grandy & Associates]

 Profit University Audio Series: Eight Reasons Your Business Isn't Working [Debbie Sardone]

 Grandy & Associates Launches Online Training Program; Offers On-Demand Classes On Your Schedule [Grandy & Associates]

 "Why Do We Need to Charge So Much?"
 DVD has been reproduced in three different formats [Grandy & Associates]

 How Long Has It Been Since You Have Updated Your Flat Rate System?